veggiedefender/sandwich/README.md

 Don't try to edit the minified code found in `app/static` or `app/templates`!
 Since this project is ***WEB SCALE*** it's using react and changes you make to the built assets won't be persisted the next time the code gets built.

-There's a nice [`frontend`](https://github.com/veggiedefender/sandwich/tree/master/frontend) folder containing js and jsx code which you can edit.
+However, there's a nice [`frontend`](https://github.com/veggiedefender/sandwich/tree/master/frontend) folder containing js and jsx code which you can edit.

 Run `npm run build` to run the 🌟javascript magic🌟 which will copy the built assets into the right flask folders (aka it runs [`installToFlask.sh`](https://github.com/veggiedefender/sandwich/blob/master/frontend/installToFlask.sh)).